 The board shall adopt a conflict of interest policy as described by Internal revenue Service regulations for 501(c)(3) corporations.

 Article XI.
 Officers

 The board of the corporation shall have a president, a vice-president, a secretary, and a treasurer.
-Officers will be elected for a term of one year, beginning and ending at the annual meeting.
+Officers will be elected by a majority vote of the board at its first regular meeting held after the annual meeting for a term of one year that begins and ends at the closing of this meeting.
 The same person may simultaneously hold more than one office, except that a Person may not simultaneously hold the office of president and secretary.
 An officer may not act on behalf of the board, or represent the board as a whole, without approval of the majority of the board.

 The President shall ensure the effective action of the board in governing and supporting the corporation.
 The President shall work with the appropriate staff to develop agendas for meetings and shall preside at all regular and special meetings of the board unless unable to do so.
 The President shall act as the representative of the board as a whole, rather than as an individual supervisor to staff.

 The Vice-President shall act as the President in the President’s absence and shall assist the President on matters pertaining to the board.

 The Secretary shall ensure accurate records, including notices and Minutes of all meetings.
 The Secretary shall maintain current records on all directors, including contact information.

 The Treasurer shall manage the board’s review of, and action related to, the board’s financial responsibilities.
 The Treasurer shall work with the staff to ensure appropriate financial procedures and systems are in place, including appropriate reports to the board.